Cole Hamels: 2007 season

 Hamels entered the 2007 season having done significant work in the weight room in the offseason and at spring training.
 His tenacity came to fruition when, on April 21, 2007, Hamels pitched his first major league complete game, allowing one run on five hits and two walks while setting a career high with 15 strikeouts.
 Just three days before, the Phillies moved their opening day starter Brett Myers to the bullpen to be the closer, making Hamels the team's number one starter.
-On May 16, he carried a perfect game into the seventh inning, but then walked leadoff hitter Rickie Weeks and surrendered a home run to the next batter, J. J. Hardy.
+On May 16, he carried a perfect game into the seventh inning against the Milwaukee Brewers but then walked leadoff hitter Rickie Weeks and surrendered a home run to the next batter, J. J. Hardy.

 For his strong performance during the first half of the season, Hamels was, for the first time in his career, selected a member of the NL All Star Team.
-As Hamels had been the Phillies only consistent starter to that point, even to the point that one columnist said the Phillies are a joke "as long as we are forced to look forward to someone other than Cole Hamels on the mound", the Phillies acquired Kyle Lohse to supplement the rotation soon before the trading deadline.
+As Hamels had been the Phillies' only consistent starter to that point, even to the point that one columnist said the Phillies are a joke "as long as we are forced to look forward to someone other than Cole Hamels on the mound", the Phillies acquired Kyle Lohse to supplement the rotation soon before the trading deadline.
 Several weeks later, Hamels was placed on the 15-day disabled list (DL) with a mild left elbow strain.
-After the Phillies activated him from the DL, on September 28, he helped the Phillies take over first place in the National League East by striking out 13 Washington Nationals over 8 innings in a 6–0 win.
+After the Phillies activated him from the DL, on September 28, he helped the Phillies take over first place in the National League East by striking out 13 Washington Nationals over eight innings in a 6–0 win.
 Two days later, the team clinched a spot in the playoffs for the first time in 14 years.
 In the first game of the National League Division Series, he started for the Phillies, but surrendered three runs, three hits, and an "uncharacteristic" four walks, while striking out seven in 6 2/3 innings; he was assessed the loss.
 Ultimately, the Phillies lost the series.
 Hamels finished with a regular-season record of 15–5, a 3.39 ERA, and 177 strikeouts in 183 1/3 innings.
-The Philadelphia chapter of the Baseball Writers' Association of America presented him the "Steve Carlton Most Valuable Pitcher" award.
+The Philadelphia chapter of the Baseball Writers' Association of America (BBWAA) presented him the "Steve Carlton Most Valuable Pitcher" award.